mazen/processing/README.md

 Processing
 ----------
-Processing is a php library to asynchronously queue background jobs.
+Processing is a php library to asynchronously queue and process background jobs within redis.